waneal/corocoro/README.md

 # corocoro
-Execute something while controlling to deregister and register from ELB.
+Execute something on AWS while controlling to deregister and register from ELB.

 ## Image